ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data/README.md

 - Deploy this application:
   - TODO
 - Create IBM Message Hub (Kafka) service instance
+- Link the Message Hub instance to this application
 - Restage this application

 # Description